 This interview of Aditya tells us the struggle he had to go through to get the child in his family.
 Originally when WCD ministry was working on creating this legislation (Juvenile Justice Bill) they had kept in mind only girl children.
-The interview below tells us how the ministry kept its focus to girl children so much that increased the adoption of girl children but not boys.
+The interview below tells us how the ministry kept its focus on girl children so much that increased the adoption of girl children but not boys.

 When the new adoption laws were enforced in August 2015, everyone has hoped that thousands of children will get their new homes and love of parents –